cworf/week-3-review/README.md

-# Week 1 Code Review
+# Week 3 Code Review

-# All About Mr. Worf
+# Im Sorry Dave

 ### Author: Colin Worf

 ## Description

-This is a single page website chronicling some details about Myself.
-It was a code review project for the first week of Epicodus (CSS/HTML intro).
+Week 3 review for epicodus. simple program uses for loop to count to desired number but replaces certain numbers with either Beep, Boop, or I'm sorry *name* Im afraid I cant do that. added some class changes and timing delays on each itteration of the loops so I could create a scrolling effect.

 ## Instructions

-1. Clone project ```$ git clone https://github.com/cworf/Week-1-review ```
+1. Clone project `''$ git clone https://github.com/cworf/week-3-review ```
 2. enter project by opening the repository and selecting index.html
-3. view final project online by visiting https://cworf.github.io/week-2-review/
+3. view final project online by visiting https://cworf.github.io/week-3-review/

 ## Specifications